SimonHanlyJones/AuditionAI/README.md

 SCREENSHOT

-The final core feature of our app is performance/ Line Learning.
+The final core feature of our app is performance/ line learning.
 The objective is to allow actors to practice their scenes with AI actors so they  can learn their lines more easily.
 We provide a unique voice id to each 'non-player character' which then uses Vertex AI's voice synthesis model to generate a consistent voice for that character.
 When it is the user's turn to perform a line we use Speech to Text functionality to identify when the user is finished talking and the other AI actors should proceed.
 ## User Flow
 The user is first promoted to select a script, usually from a play or movie, from their device.

 SCREENSHOT

-This will the present the user a list of the characters in the script, the user then choses their character.
+This will present the user a list of the characters in the script, the user then choses their character.

 SCREENSHOT

-The user then choses their audition scene, or the scene they they want to practice.
+The user then chooses their audition scene, or the scene they they want to practice.

 SCREENSHOT